It's very easy to confuse the words overtime and overwork. Find out the difference, and see examples of each one in context.

 In Japan, "global" is a buzz word that people like to use.
 Students want to be more "global".
 They want to work on the "global stage" for a "global company".
 In English, maybe you should choose a different word.

 Sometimes the reason we say words wrong is because we don't know the right rules.
-Take, for example, these words:
+There are actually two ways to pronounce "-ate" words: /-eit/ (as in "eight" or "ate") and /-it/.
+To know the correct pronunciation, you have to know the function.

 Have you ever said something like this?